We will be closing at 4:30pm on the 1st of July - enjoy the football!

 Who is eligible for a salary sacrifice electric car scheme?

-What is actually included in the monthly cost?
+What is included in the monthly cost?

 How are the tax and NI savings calculated?